This is the 2013-2014 Undergraduate Bulletin

 Distinction.
 Candidates for the bachelors degree may be recommended for degrees with distinction by achieving one of two sets of criteria: 1) by achieving scholastic standing within the top 10 percent of the graduating class of the college in the preceding 12-month period; or 2) by achieving scholastic standing within the top 15 percent of the graduating class (never below a 3.7 GPA) of the college for the preceding 12-month period and by recommendation of the college’s advisory committee based upon a thesis or comparable creative effort and an oral examination over that thesis or creative effort.

 The following criteria apply to all categories: Ordinarily, only students who have taken their last 48 hours of course work in residence will be considered for degrees with distinction.
 In considering individual cases, the advisory committee will review both grades and the program of courses.
 Students who choose one of the thesis options described above should make arrangements before their senior year by consulting with their academic advisers.
 These students must register for ADPR 499H or JOUR 499H for one hour of credit in the semester they plan to complete the thesis proposal and register for an additional two hours of credit in the semester they plan to complete the thesis.
+Normally, the thesis must be completed seven weeks before the end of the fall or spring terms to meet the deadlines of Graduation Services.
 At least two members of the student’s honors thesis committee must make a recommendation to the advisory committee on the thesis work.

 During the semester before the student intends to graduate, she or he should visit the dean’s office in Andersen Hall to obtain the schedule of deadline dates for submission of reports of examining committees.
 The forms for making the reports are also available in the dean’s office.

 Each year the college awards more than 100 scholarships worth more than $178,000.
 Most scholarships go to upperclassmen, although a limited number are awarded to freshmen.